Understanding What Mental Health Conditions Qualify for Disability Benefits

 Common qualifying conditions include depression, bipolar disorder, schizophrenia, anxiety disorders, and PTSD.

-To apply, visit the Social Security Administration’s website, contact their local SSA office, or seek assistance from a disability attorney or advocate.
+Visit the Social Security Administration’s website, contact their local SSA office, or seek assistance from a disability attorney or advocate.

 Contact Information